 How to Make Natural-Looking DIY Faux Acorns for Fall Home Decor

-Crisp autumn air is blowing in and leaves are turning vibrant shades of orange, rust, and gold.
-There’s no better time to include the beauty of the fall season by adding iconic fall elements to your home decor.
+Looking forward to crisp autumn air blowing in and leaves that are turning vibrant shades of orange, rust, and gold?
+There is no better time than now to think about the beauty of the fall season.
+Let’s get ready to make iconic fall elements for your seasonal decorating.
 I’m here to show you how to make natural-looking DIY faux acorns for fall home decor.

 One charming way to celebrate this season is by using and creating iconic fall elements.
 Acorns and pinecones are natural and organic items that we can access in the fall.
 Yes, we can gather acorns – if you have live oak trees – in your neighborhood.